yaoyi92/autoplex/docs/user/installation/installation.md

 ```
 This will install all the Python packages and dependencies needed for MLIP fits.

-Additionally, to fit and validate `ACEpotentials`, one also needs to install Julia, as `autoplex` relies on [ACEpotentials](https://acesuit.github.io/ACEpotentials.jl/dev/gettingstarted/installation/), which supports fitting of linear ACE.
+> ℹ️ To fit and validate `ACEpotentials`, one also needs to install Julia, as `autoplex` relies on [ACEpotentials](https://acesuit.github.io/ACEpotentials.jl/dev/gettingstarted/installation/), which supports fitting of linear ACE.
 Currently, no Python package exists for the same.
 Please run the following commands to enable the `ACEpotentials` fitting options and further functionality.

 Install Julia v1.9.2